Frequently Asked Questions

 I recommend booking as early as possible, ideally in your second trimester.
 I only take a limited number of clients per month to ensure I'm truly available for your birth.
 Popular due date months (especially summer) tend to book up quickly.
 That said, if you're further along in your pregnancy and interested, reach out—I may still have availability.

 Yes!
-I understand that birth photography is an investment, and I want to make it accessible.
-The standard payment schedule is a $400 deposit to hold your date, with the balance due at 36 weeks.
+I understand that birth videography is an investment, and I want to make it accessible.
+The standard payment schedule is a 50% deposit to hold your date, with the balance due at 36 weeks.
 However, I'm happy to work out a custom payment plan that fits your budget.
 Let's talk about what works for your family.

 Absolutely.
 We'll discuss your preferences and comfort level before your birth.
-I can photograph in a way that's respectful of your boundaries—focusing on faces, hands, emotional moments, and the overall atmosphere.
+I can film in a way that's respectful of your boundaries—focusing on faces, hands, emotional moments, and the overall atmosphere.
 Many clients find that in the moment, they're less concerned about this than they thought they'd be, but I always respect your wishes.
-You can also choose which images you want to include in your final gallery.
+You can also tell me what you want left out of your final film and gallery.
 The goal is to capture your birth story in a way that feels right for you.

 I'm on-call starting at 37 weeks and remain available through 42 weeks.
 Your due date is just an estimate—I'll be ready whenever your baby decides to arrive.
 If you go into labor before 37 weeks, I'll do everything I can to be there, though it's not guaranteed.
 This is one reason I recommend booking early, so we have time to build that connection.

-I photograph births in all settings—home, hospital, or birth center.
-My goal is to document your story wherever you choose to birth.
-Each setting has its own beauty and challenges, and I'm experienced working in all of them.
+I document births in all settings—home, hospital, or birth center.
+My goal is to capture your story wherever you choose to birth.
+Each setting is beautiful in its own way, and I'm experienced working in all of them.

 Forever!
-Your photos are delivered via a private online gallery that you'll have permanent access to.
-You can download the high-resolution images and share the gallery link with family and friends.
-I also keep backups of your images for at least one year.
+Your film and photos are delivered via a private online gallery that you'll have permanent access to.
+You can download the high-resolution files and share the gallery link with family and friends.
+I also keep backups of your birth story for at least one year.

-I serve Utah and Salt Lake County.
+I serve Wilmington, NC and surrounding areas.
 If you're outside this area, reach out—I may be able to work something out, potentially with a travel fee.
 I want to make sure I can get to you in time when you go into labor.

 Life happens, and I understand that plans can change.
 If you need to cancel, the deposit is non-refundable as it holds your spot and represents lost opportunity to book another client.
 However, if circumstances change (like a pregnancy loss), please reach out and we can discuss options.
 I want to be compassionate and flexible.

 It will be me, Lizah.
-I don't work with a team of photographers.
+I don't work with a team.
 When you book with me, you're booking me specifically.
-In the extremely rare event of an emergency where I couldn't make it to your birth, I would do everything possible to find a trusted backup photographer, but this is highly unlikely.
+In the extremely rare event of an emergency where I couldn't make it to your birth, I would do everything possible to find a trusted backup, but this is highly unlikely.

 Still Have Questions?

 I'm here to help!
 If you don't see your question answered here, please don't hesitate to reach out.
-I'd love to chat with you about your birth photography needs.
+I'd love to chat with you about your birth film.

 Get in Touch